 4. To Go Cups

 Bring your own ceramic or stainless steel mug.
 Carry one in your car.
 Some coffee shops will even reward your thoughtfulness with a small discount on coffee or tea.
+Coffee and tea tastes better in ceramic, anyway.
+And remember that the cardboard cups often have a plastic lining, so in effect they are plastic.
+And all have the plastic lid, which is a major contributor to plastic pollution.

 5. To Go Food Containers